Art-Sells/Arells/Build-Notes.md

 ### Test Offline
 VavityTester:
 - - Connect/Disconnect:
+- - - if you deposit/withdraw funds in each wallet, (after disconnection), the funds should reflect that
 - When fixing price mechanism, stop git
 - - .5% one-time connection fee (into Arells)

 Account Wallet:
-- Keep profits with overall percentage gained (after first initial connect) and remove Arells Bitcoin Price…
+- Keep profits with overall percentage gained (after first initial connect) and remove Arells Ethereum Price…
 - Connect Wallet (new addition for extra wallets):
 - - Connect existing wallet by entering address
 - - - Gets wallet address and funds, inserts those funds into VavityAggregator cVactTaa